nikwen/sharp-demo/README.md

 # sharp-demo

-Demonstrates an [issue](https://github.com/lovell/sharp/issues/1222) with svgs that take way too long to be resized and converted to png.
+Demonstrates an [issue]() with resizing svg files and converting them to png if

+* the image has a height and width specified in pixels and
+* the size it should be resized to is larger than these values.

+Then the resulting image is very pixelated.

+## Example

+The provided svg file has a specified height and width of 32px and it is being resized to 512px.
+Then it is really pixelated and blurry.

+Check out the file `output.png` to see the output.

 ## Run